-In this disorder, the sella appears empty because it is filled with CSF, which flattens the pituitary gland against the wall of the sella.
+In this disorder, the sella appears empty because it is filled with cerebrospinal fluid, which flattens the pituitary gland against the wall of the sella.
 The syndrome may be

 Pituitary function in patients with empty sella syndrome is frequently normal.
-However, hypopituitarism may occur, as may headaches and visual field defects.
-Occasionally, patients have small coexisting pituitary tumors that secrete growth hormone (GH), prolactin, or ACTH.
+However, hypopituitarism Generalized Hypopituitarism Generalized hypopituitarism refers to endocrine deficiency syndromes due to partial or complete loss of anterior lobe pituitary function.
+Various clinical features occur depending on the specific... read more may occur, as may headaches and visual field defects.
+Occasionally, patients have small coexisting pituitary tumors that secrete growth hormone (GH), prolactin, or adrenocorticotropic hormone (ACTH).

 Diagnosis can be confirmed by CT or MRI.

 No specific therapy is needed for an empty sella alone.